hmoxutdg/ssrpg/README.md

-> This is going to be more of a log on WHEN WHAT HAPPENED & maybe a planner for WHEN WHAT MIGHT HAPPEN.
+> This is a log on WHEN WHAT HAPPENED & maybe a planner for WHEN WHAT MIGHT HAPPEN.
 > Oh & before i forget... " ALL HAIL NAGARAJA "
 > \(^o^)/\(^o^)/\(^o^)/\(^o^)/\(^o^)/\(^o^)/\(^o^)/

 [20-08-24]